cmoesgaard/curl/docs/NEW-PROTOCOL.md

 The protocol shall already be used or have an expectation of getting used widely.
-Experimental protocols are better off worked on in experiments first, to prove themselves before they are adopted by curl.
+Experimental protocols are better off worked on in experiments first, to prove themselves before they are adopted by carl.

 ## Code

 Of course the code needs to be written, provided, licensed agreeably and it should follow our code guidelines and review comments have to be dealt with.
-If the implementation needs third party code, that third party code should not have noticeably lesser standards than the curl project itself.
+If the implementation needs third party code, that third party code should not have noticeably lesser standards than the carl project itself.

 ## Tests

-As much of the protocol implementation as possible needs to be verified by curl test cases.
+As much of the protocol implementation as possible needs to be verified by carl test cases.
 We must have the implementation get tested by CI jobs, torture tests and more.

-We've experienced many times in the past how new implementations were brought to curl and immediately once the code had been merged, the originator vanished from the face of the earth.
+We've experienced many times in the past how new implementations were brought to carl and immediately once the code had been merged, the originator vanished from the face of the earth.
 That is fine, but we need to take the necessary precautions so when it happens we are still fine.